-Register for winter session of Abiotic Disorders of Greenhouse Crops Course
+Register for summer session of Abiotic Disorders of Greenhouse Crops Course

 The course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.

-Registration for winter session of the Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for summer session of the Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award-Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the summer sessions of this award-winning program by signing up until Dec.
-11, 2020.
+Growers or other interested professionals can participate in the summer sessions of this award-winning program by signing up until June 11, 2021.